Iran has sent military trainers to Crimea to train Russian forces to use drones – KION546

 Russia has launched many of what is believed to be a store of hundreds of Iranian-made drones from Crimea in a fusillade that has targeted Ukrainian cities and energy infrastructure in increasing numbers in recent weeks.
 The drones have been seen as a signal of growing closeness between Tehran and Moscow.

-CNN has reached out to the Iranian mission at the United Nations for comment.
+A spokesman for the Iranian mission at the United Nations said “Iran does not confirm this claim and rejects it.”

 State Department principal deputy spokesperson Vedant Patel said Tuesday that the “deepening” of relations between Moscow and Tehran should be seen as “a profound threat.”